grolston/aws-ssm-automation-pwsh/README.md

-# SSM Automation Template with PowerShell
+# SSM Automation Document Templates with PowerShell

-The following is a basic template for running SSM Automation document that uses PowerShell
+The following are a few basic templates for running SSM Automation Documents that leverage PowerShell.

 ## [ssm-automation-pwsh](cloudformation/ssm-automation-pwsh.yml)